verivital/behaverify/REPRODUCIBILITY/2024_VMCAI/README.md

 	./docker_add_nuxmv.sh /path/to/nuXmv

 This will copy nuXmv from the path you provided to the correct location in the docker and ensure it is runable and an executable.
-Note that you should not point to the folder containing nuXmv, but to nuXmv itself, and that the nuXmv version should be the linux version.
+Note that you should not point to the folder containing nuXmv, but to nuXmv itself, and that the nuXmv version should be the Linux version.

 ### 3. Minimal Test (estimated time: 2 minutes)